AnnaClausen/SoundWave/README.md

 - In the project directory, you can run:

-**npm start**
+### npm start
-Runs the app in the development mode.
+- Runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+- Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.
+- The page will reload when you make changes.
 You may also see any lint errors in the console.

-**npm test**
+### npm test
-Launches the test runner in the interactive watch mode.
+- Launches the test runner in the interactive watch mode.

-See the section about running tests for more information.
+- See the section about running tests for more information.

-**npm run build**
+### npm run build
-Builds the app for production to the build folder.
+- Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
+- The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!
+- Your app is ready to be deployed!

+### Deployment

-See the section about **deployment** for more information here https://facebook.github.io/create-react-app/docs/deployment
+- See the section about **deployment** for more information here https://facebook.github.io/create-react-app/docs/deployment

-**npm run eject**
+### npm run eject
 Note: this is a one-way operation.
 Once you eject, you can't go back!

 If you aren't satisfied with the build tool and configuration choices, you can eject at any time.
 This command will remove the single build dependency from your project.